Charckle/yt-dlp/README.md

 #### What
 - Uses yt-dlp==2023.3.4 (install with pip)
 - And ffmpeg (apt install)
+- you can run it locally, but I suggest docker

 #### How to
 1. Build the image